Archer4499/Maximum-Inscribed-Circle/README.md

 ## Getting Started:

-Either download and extract the repository zip file or just main.py and polylabel.py and run the following in a console, using the test data:
+Either download and extract the repository zip file or just main.py and polylabel.py and run the following in a console to use the example data:
 ```
 python3 main.py exampleData.csv circles.csv points.csv
 ```
+If just the input filename is given it will output the data to files named `circles.csv` and `points.csv`.
+If the first output file name is also given it will output the center point and radius of each maximum inscribed circle to the given output filename.
+And if both output names are given it will also output the points defining the a 16-sided polygon (can easily be changed at the top of the output function in the main.py file) approximation of each maximum inscribed circle to the second given output filename.

-The expected data format for the input is the following, with an empty line seperating each polygon:
+The expected input is a csv file with an blank line seperating each polygon, in the following format:
 ```
 poly1Point1X,poly1Point1Y,poly1Point1Z
 poly1Point2X,poly1Point2Y,poly1Point2Z